Rightpoint/Parser/README.md

 ### 1.3.0

+1. Adds ability to define custom ```ParseHandler``` either by including it in the main parse, or by overriding the parse definition creation.
+2. added ```@Mergeable``` so we can merge two different sources of JSON. can configure on class or field level.

 ### 1.2.0

   1. Makes ```Parser``` a java library with ```Parser-Compiler```.
 No need to use for just Android anymore.
 Also, ```Parser-Core``` is now part of ```Parser``` since ```Parser``` became a java-library.